 What is Powdery Mildew?

 The Powdery Mildew fungus appears as tiny heads on plants, looking like a fine powder.
 If you look closely you can probably see the very small, white or grey, spherical fruiting bodies that will later turn brown and then black.
-The fungus is more common on the upper sides of leaves though it may also attack the undersides as well buds, twigs and flowers.
+The fungus is more common on the upper sides of leaves though it may also attack the undersides as well as buds, twigs and flowers.
 Leaves may become distorted and fall off prematurely.

 Hot, dry weather is conducive to the arrival and spread of Powdery Mildew in the garden.
 High humidity is favourable but not rain – the fungus won’t grow on wet leaves.
 Humidity needs to be high to enable spore germination and crowded conditions with poor air circulation enhance the development and growth.
 Older plants, new growth, weak or stressed plants and those growing in shaded places are most susceptible.
 Stress from drought is also a common cause.